toyokazu/fluent-plugin-everysense/README.md

 ### Input Plugin (Fluent::EverySenseInput)

-Input Plugin can be used via source directive in the configuration.
+Input Plugin can receive events from EverySense Server.
+It can be used via source directive in the configuration.

 ```
 <source>